lhayhurst/effectivepy/GUIDELINES.md

-# Guidelines of This Repo
+# Guidelines

-This repo has an "opinionated" and "safety-first" view on Python code.
+This file has guidelines for contributing to this repo, which has an "opinionated" and "safety-first" view on Python code.

-* [Safety](https://pypi.org/project/safety/) is used to check for installed dependencies with security vulnerabilities.
-* All code is run through [black](https://pypi.org/project/black/), an "uncompromising code formatter"
+* Opinonated: All code is run through [black](https://pypi.org/project/black/), an "uncompromising code formatter"
 * All code is linted with [flake8](https://flake8.pycqa.org/en/latest/)
 * Static type checking is done with [mypy](http://mypy-lang.org/)
+* [Safety](https://pypi.org/project/safety/) is used to check for installed dependencies with security vulnerabilities.

 Run `make thorough` to run your code against all of these tools.

 # But, why?

 If you are a lone dev on a project, maybe all of this isn't for you.
-But if someone else is reading or maintaining your code, these tools will provide a good infrastructure for good-code-hygiene-oriented development.
+But if someone else is reading or maintaining your code, these tools will provide a solid basis for good-code-hygiene-oriented development.

 # Write code, mostly functions, not too much